samuel-appau/alx-loe_level_programming/0x05-pointers_arrays_strings/README.md

-# Learning Pointers, arrays and strings in C
+Introduction to Pointers, arrays and strings